james-hughes1/sim_denoising/README.md

 # SIM Denoising Project

+NOTE: This is the main branch.
+For snapshot releases, switch to the release branch.

+Latest release: 1.0.
+Note that 1.0 does not contain the report or executive summary.

 ## Description

 This repository contains software that implements Li et al.'s "two-step denoising" method for improving the signal-to-noise ratio of structured illumination microscopy image reconstructions.